tfrere/music-to-led-server/README.md

 | <img src="https://github.com/tfrere/music-to-led/blob/master/images/nothing.gif" width="150px" height="20px" />          | D#-0        | **change_chunk_size**          | Change active max_brightness. <br/><br/><ul><li>The chosen chunk_size is based on the note's velocity.</li></ul>                                                                                                               |
 | <img src="https://github.com/tfrere/music-to-led/blob/master/images/nothing.gif" width="150px" height="20px" />          | D#-0        | **change_state**               | Change active state. <br/><br/><ul><li>The chosen state is based on the note's velocity.
 If the note's velocity is higher than the **states parameter** length, take the next state.</li></ul>                                 |

-# Credits

-This project was strongly inspired by the great [audio-reactive-led-strip](https://github.com/scottlawsonbc/audio-reactive-led-strip).
-It still remains parts of his visualizers and audio processing code.

 # Contribute

 If you have any idea to improve this project or any problem using this, please feel free to upload an [issue](https://github.com/tfrere/music-to-led/issues).

 # Future Roadmap

-By priority order

 - Plug and play feature on all ports
 - Effect blender